cshaa/pico-demo-03/README.md

 # Raspberry Pi Pico – Demo Project

-Blinks the built-in LED and print "Screen ahoy (elapsed time)" to the USB tty.
+Blinks the built-in LED and a connected 240x240 ST7789 display, and print "Screen ahoy (elapsed time)" to the USB tty.

 ```sh
 make build